drocheam/optrace/docs/source/usage/image.rst

 _______________________

 When tracing, the amount of rays is limited by the system's available RAM.
 Many million rays would not fit in the finite working memory.
 However, some more complicated scenes need a huge amount of rays, especially for low image noise.
-For this the function ``iterative_render`` exists.
+For this the function :meth:`iterative_render <optrace.tracer.raytracer.Raytracer.iterative_render>` exists.
 It does multiple traces and iteratively adds up the image components to a summed image.
 In this way there is no upper bound on the ray count.
 With enough available user time, images can be rendered with many billion rays.

-Parameter ``N_rays`` provides the overall number of rays for raytracing.
+Parameter :python:`N_rays` provides the overall number of rays for raytracing.
-The first returned value of ``iterative_render`` is a list of rendered sources, the second a list of rendered detector images.
+The first returned value of :meth:`iterative_render <optrace.tracer.raytracer.Raytracer.iterative_render>` is a list of rendered sources, the second a list of rendered detector images.

-If the detector position parameter ``pos`` is not provided, a single detector image is rendered at the position of the detector specified by ``detector_index``.
+If the detector position parameter :python:`pos` is not provided, a single detector image is rendered at the position of the detector specified by :python:`detector_index`.

 .. testcode::

    RT.iterative_render(N_rays=10000, detector_index=1)

-If ``pos`` is provided as coordinate, the detector is moved beforehand.
+If :python:`pos` is provided as coordinate, the detector is moved beforehand.

 .. testcode::

    RT.iterative_render(N_rays=10000, pos=[0, 1, 0], detector_index=1)

-If ``pos`` is a list, ``len(pos)`` detector images are rendered.
-All other parameters are either automatically repeated ``len(pos)`` times or can be specified as list with the same length as ``pos``.
+If :python:`pos` is a list, :python:`len(pos)` detector images are rendered.
+All other parameters are either automatically repeated :python:`len(pos)` times or can be specified as list with the same length as :python:`pos`.

 Exemplary calls: